Iceland has launched what it claims are the cheapest supermarket chicken breasts – and I’m not happy.

 So what’s the problem?
-Well, though I’m often celebrating saving money, I don’t think supermarkets should be shouting about the lowest price chicken.
+Well, although I’m often celebrating saving money, I don’t think supermarkets should be shouting about the lowest price chicken.

 And according to the RSPCA, most people don’t want this either.
 Eight out of 10 people think the chicken they are buying is higher welfare – but it’s not.